CyclerOfLife/AwkwardBot/README.md

 And is a great example for other bot developers.

 # Awkward...
-Welcome to the GITHUB of awkwardbot.
+Welcome to the repository of AwkwardBot!.

 # Dependencies...
 Lavalink